-These were presented in one category--purchases from institutional funds.

-The term designates funds received by the University under contracts with the United foundations, corporations, and other donors; and University revolving funds authorized by law.
+These were presented in one category-purchases from institutional funds.
+The term designates funds received by the University under contracts with the United States government, private corporations, and other organizations; grants from foundations, corporations, and other donors; and University revolving funds authorized by law.